 - Dissociation: Impaired memory, amnesia and dissociative identity disorder (DID)

 - Cognitive Ability: difficulty with focus, learning, planning, anticipating and relation to time space

 - Behavioral Control: addictions, aggression, sleep and eating disorders

 Can we overcome past traumatic experiences and reset our mind and body towards good health and longevity?

 When you expand your knowledge and awareness about trauma, cause-and-effect, you also learn how the brain can be changed and rewired with new neural pathways.
 Through this process of rewiring your brain known in scientific terms and neuroplasticity, your self-esteem, your self-worth and your self-confidence will grow.
-By addressing what needs to change in your life and by applying your commitment to nurturing daily healthy habits, you can actually rewire your brain to start to feel better and to achieve good health and body rejuvenation.
+By addressing what needs to change in your life and by applying your commitment to nurturing new daily healthy habits, you can actually rewire your brain to start to feel better about yourself and achieve good health and body rejuvenation.
 This is the initial stage to start to rebuild a strong Inner Foundation.
 If you’d like to initiate this powerful process of personal transformation, we invite to join module 1 for free of our Inner Foundation Program.
 Upon completion you will have a free 1-1 counseling and coaching call with Luke and Susana.
 “Capri Diem” – Seize the moment.